jiaxinlee/WiFiCheckIn/Android-Wifi-Hotspot-Manager-Class-master/README.md

 http://www.whitebyte.info/android/android-wifi-hotspot-manager-class

 ##License
-This project is open source and free, it is available under the [Apache v2 License](http://www.apache.org/licenses/LICENSE-2.0.html).
+This project is open source and free, it is available under the [Apache v2 License](http://www.apache.org/licenses/LICENSE-2.0.html)

+hehe.